HastiGD/KeyValueDatastore/Server/README.md

 You are now ready to launch the Client.
 Skip ahead to the README in the DatastoreClient subdirectory and follow the instructions under the **Running the Client locally from the Terminal** heading.

-### Running the Server in Docker (NOT WORKING)
+### Running the Server in Docker
-Once you have installed Docker launch the server by running the deploy.sh script in the **Server** Terminal session:
+Once you have installed Docker launch the server:

-`Server % ./deploy.sh`
+ 1. Open three seperate Terminals
+ 2. Run each of the three deployment shell scripts consecutively, one per Terminal in the following order:

+Terminal 1

+`./deploy0.sh`

+Terminal 2

+`./deploy1.sh`

+Terminal 3

+`./deploy2.sh`

-The deploy.sh script has created a network and a Docker image for the server.
+The deploy0.sh script has created a network and a Docker image for the server.
 Next it runs the server in a container.
+You may now move on to running the Client in Docker.